Part 3: Calibration & Imaging of 3C345

 1. Data and supporting material

-For this section, you will need the scripts contained in EVN_continuum_pt3_scripts_casa6.tar.gz (download link on the homepage) and the $uv$ data J1640+3946_3C345.ms from part 1.
-Put these two files into a different folder so that you can distinguish between parts 1, 2 and 3 of this tutorial and un-tar the scripts.
-YOu should have the following in your folder:
+For this section, you will need the scripts contained in EVN_continuum_pt3_scripts_casa6.5.tar.gz (download link on the homepage) and the $uv$ data J1640+3946_3C345.ms from part 1.
+Place these two files into a separate folder so that you can distinguish between parts 1, 2, and 3 of this tutorial and un-tar the scripts.
+You should have the following in your folder:

 • J1640+3946_3C345.ms

-• - partially calibrated $uv$ data from part 1.
-Note that if you find weird results, please untar EVN_continuum_pt3_uv_casa6.tar.gz data set and use that uv data.
+• - Partially calibrated $uv$ data from part 1.
+If you encounter unusual results, please untar the EVN_continuum_pt3_uv_casa6.5.tar.gz file and use that measurement set.

-• NME_3C345_skeleton.py - calibration script we will be inputting to.
+• NME_3C345_skeleton.py - the calibration script we will be inputting into.

-• flag_TarPh.flagcmd.tar.gz - complete flagging commands to remove residual bad data (only use if stuck or are low on time!)
+• flag_TarPh.flagcmd - the complete flagging command list which removes residual bad data (only use if stuck or are low on time).

-• flag_template.flagcmd - template flagging commands for removing bad data
+• flag_template.flagcmd - the template flagging commands for removing bad data.

 2. How to approach this workshop